banisterious/obsidian-canvas-roots/wiki-content/Visual-Trees.md

 **Excalidraw-specific features:**
 - Hand-drawn aesthetic for a more informal look
+- Smart connectors that adapt when you move elements
+- Wiki links on nodes for navigation back to person notes
+- Spouse relationships styled with dashed lines
 - Add annotations and drawings after generation
-- Export to SVG or PNG for sharing
+- Export to SVG or PNG via Excalidraw's native export
 - Requires the [Excalidraw plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin)

 ### PDF/ODT Path